-In addition to performing, Elyssa is an enthusiastic and passionate educator and has been involved in teaching, coaching and program development for almost 20 years.
-As an educator in Toronto, Elyssa was both the Director of Strings at the Kingsway Conservatory of Music as well as the assistant strings teacher at Havergal College.
-Since moving back to the west coast, Elyssa has been invited to work with the Victoria Conservatory as the coordinator of the Junior Summer Strings Academies.
-She has also been on faculty at the Victoria Baroque Summer Academy since its inception in 2016 and has been invited as a guest coach to the Collegium Ensemble at the University of Victoria.
-In addition to her role in these programs, Elyssa is the founder of the Victoria Baroque Youth Orchestra and the Cowichan String Academy.
+In addition to performing, Elyssa is an enthusiastic and passionate educator and has been involved in teaching, coaching and program development for over 15 years.
+As an educator in Toronto, Elyssa was the Director of the Strings program at the Kingsway Conservatory of Music (KCM), as well as the assistant strings teacher at Havergal College Senior School.
+She was also the founder of the KCM orchestral program and summer chamber music academies.
+Since moving to Cowichan Bay, Elyssa became the founder of the Cowichan String Academy.
+She teaches a busy studio of private students ranging in ages 5-17.
+Elyssa has been on faculty at the Victoria Baroque Summer Academy since its inception in 2016 and has been invited as a guest coach to the Collegium Ensemble at the University of Victoria.
+In 2018, Elyssa became the coordinator of the Junior Summer String Academy at the Victoria Conservatory of Music and most recently became the founder of the Victoria Baroque Youth Orchestra in 2022.